Scarlet fever: Prevention

 One method is long-term use of antibiotics to prevent future group A streptococcal infections.
 This method is only indicated for people who have had complications like recurrent attacks of acute rheumatic fever or rheumatic heart disease.
 Antibiotics are limited in their ability to prevent these infections since there are a variety of subtypes of group A streptococci that can cause the infection.

 Although there are currently no vaccines available, the vaccine approach has a greater likelihood of effectively preventing group A streptococcal infections in the future because vaccine formulations can target multiple subtypes of the bacteria.
-A vaccine developed by George and Gladys Dick in 1924 was discontinued due to poor efficacy and the introduction of antibiotics.
+A vaccine developed by George and Gladys Dick in 1924 was discontinued in the 1940s due to the introduction of the antibiotic penicillin.
 Difficulties in vaccine development include the considerable strain variety of group A streptococci present in the environment and the amount of time and number of people needed for appropriate trials for safety and efficacy of any potential vaccine.
 There have been several attempts to create a vaccine in the past few decades.
 These vaccines, which are still in the development phase, expose the person to proteins present on the surface of the group A streptococci to activate an immune response that will prepare the person to fight and prevent future infections.

 There used to be a diphtheria scarlet fever vaccine.
 It was, however, found not to be effective.
 This product was discontinued by the end of World War II.